Typhoon Chebi (2001)

-Typhoon Chebi known in the Philippines as Typhoon Emong, was a powerful and deadly tropical cyclone that caused severe damage and destruction in five countries, the Philippines, Taiwan, China, South Korea, and Japan in late-June 2001.
+Typhoon Chebi (Note: The name Chebi (Korean: 제비, [ˈt͡ɕe̞(ː)bi]) was contributed by South Korea and refers to the barn swallow (Hirundo rustica) in Korean.) known in the Philippines as Typhoon Emong, was a powerful and deadly tropical cyclone that caused severe damage and destruction in five countries, the Philippines, Taiwan, China, South Korea, and Japan in late-June 2001.
 The fourth depression, second named storm, and first typhoon of the 2001 Pacific typhoon season, Chebi formed from an area of convection that developed into a tropical depression southeast of Palau.
 The depression quickly strengthened into Tropical Storm Chebi six hours later.
 Chebi continued to move westward, passing over cooler waters, which caused Chebi to weaken, but it still maintained tropical storm status as it entered the Luzon Strait on June 23.
 In the Luzon Strait, Chebi encountered favorable conditions and began to re-intensify.
 By June 23, Chebi had reached Category 1- equivalent typhoon status.
 The storm continued to strengthen overnight, and by June 24, Chebi had reached its peak intensity.
 A trough of low pressure to the north of Chebi caused the storm to turn westward and then northwestward.
 That same day, Chebi made landfall near Fuzhou City.
 The storm then weakened rapidly as it moved inland, and by June 25, Chebi's remnants were over China.
 The remnants of Chebi continued to move northward, and on June 30, they completely dissipated.